1. SELLER’S TERMS AND CONDITIONS PREVAIL AND ACCEPTANCE OF QUOTATIONS

 5 Any other matters, of any kind, which are outside the control of the Seller (including, without limitation, any increase in taxes/duties and/or in labour, materials and/or other manufacturing costs).

 The payment/settlement terms offered by the Seller are (if requested by the Seller) subject to the receipt by the Seller of satisfactory credit references from the Buyer.
 The Seller reserves the right (at its sole discretion) to vary its payment/settlement terms if satisfactory references for the Buyer are not forthcoming and will notify the Buyer of any such variation as soon as is reasonably possible.
 Payment for goods must be received by the Seller in the form of cleared funds no later than thirty (30) days from the date of invoice.
 Payment is to be made to the bank account nominated in writing by the Seller.
 Time of payment is of the essence.
-Contract prices, where payment/settlement terms exceed sixty (60) days, will be subject to interest charges at the rate of four per cent (4%) per annum above Barclays Bank Plc’s Base Rate (as varied from time to time) for the period in excess of sixty (60) days.
+Where payment is not made by the due date for payment, without limiting the Seller’s remedies, the Buyer must pay interest at the rate of four per cent (4%) per annum above Barclays Bank Plc’s Base Rate (as varied from time to time) on the overdue amount.
 Such interest will accrue on a daily basis until the date of actual payment of the overdue amount, whether before or after judgment.
 The Buyer is required to pay the interest together with the overdue amount.

 The Buyer is required to pay all amounts due to the Seller in full without any deduction or withholding (except as may be required by law) and the Buyer is not be entitled to assert any credit, set-off or counterclaim against the Seller in order to justify withholding payment of any such amount (in whole or in part).
 The Seller may, at any time and without limiting any other rights or remedies it may have, set off any amount owing to it by the Buyer against any amount that is payable by the Seller to the Buyer.